Photo by Ekso Bionics

 Gaylord Specialty Healthcare is one of only 19 locations in the U.S. to have the Ekso bionic exoskeleton.
 Ekso is a portable, adjustable bionic exoskeleton designed to help patients with lower-extremity paralysis or weakness resulting from a spinal cord injury (SCI) or other neurologic condition, including stroke and MS, to stand up and walk.

 The main goal of Ekso therapy is to improve your overall physical and emotional health.
-Ekso is not appropriate for all patients with lower-extremity paralysis or weakness but you can be assured that we will carefully evaluate your situation to see if you might be a candidate for therapy with Ekso.
+Ekso is not appropriate for all patients with lower-extremity paralysis or weakness but we will carefully evaluate your situation to see if you might be a candidate for therapy with Ekso.

 - Ekso is a ready-to-wear, battery-powered bionic suit – or exoskeleton – that is strapped over the your clothing.
 The device transfers its 50 lb. load directly to the ground, so you don't bear the weight.